stelzinga/MF/Management_Framework.md

 - Maintain (generic Routine applicable to all Management Functions and Business Functions).
 - etc

 The notion of the generic Routine "Maintain" reflects the complexity of the something that is to be maintained i.e., to define, initiate, document, organise and regularly review something.
-It can be applied to individual Deliverables e.g., "Maintain SWOT", "Maintain Roles & Responsibilities", "Maintain Management Improvement", etc. It can *also* be applied to a blend of Deliverables that apply to a specifc Topic.
+It can be applied to individual Deliverables e.g., "Maintain SWOT", "Maintain Roles & Responsibilities", "Maintain Management Improvement", etc. It can *also* be applied to a blend of Deliverables that apply to a specific Topic.
 The above "Maintain Financial Statements" is a good example.
 Similarly, "Meet ..." as in "Meet someone" reflects various Deliverables under Leading, but it can also include aspects of other Deliverables within Management, like for example "Plan", "Review" and "Monitor" of that "someone".

 In conclusion, the last Management Deliverable, Management Cycle consists of many Routines performed by a Manager across a blend of one or more Management Deliverables as part of an ongoing process that yields what is expected from this Framework: Management.